nwalablessing/volumeray-casting-project/README.md

 THEN I CREATED A NEW REPOSITORY ON MY GITHUB AND I GAVE IT A NAME CALLED Volume-ray-casting-project.

+i then searched for an existing project on github on volune ray casting https://github.com/Chan-Mao-Hsiang/VolumeRayCasting-master to get my source code.

 i used SSH to coonect and authenticate remote server and services